TERMS & CONDITIONS

 Scores in this category would be considered for Most Functional Award

-·Are nutrition and health aspects considered in the development of the product?
+·What are the nutrition and health considerations in the development of the product?

-·Has the team examined functional ingredients trend?
+·Has the team examined functional foods trend when developing this product?
 High calcium, low GI, low sugar, etc.?

 ·Are the health claims aligned with food regulations?